 28 – Socialist Felipe Gonzalez wins Spanish general elections.

 29 – Mrs Lindy Chamberlain is sentenced to life imprisonment for the murder of her daughter, Azaria.
 Her husband is found guilty as an accessory after the fact.
 The Crown alleges that Mrs Chamberlain cut nine-week-old Azaria’s throat while sitting in the front seat of the family’s car at Ayers Rock (later Uluru) on 17 August 1980.
 The verdict shocks the lawyers for the Chamberlains who had been confident of the couple being acquitted.

 31 – 13 miners die in South Africa when their cage crashes to the bottom of a gold mine in Johannesburg.

-31 – The Thames Flood Barrier is raised for the first time, to test its mechanism.
+31 – All 10 gates of the Thames Flood Barrier are raised for the first time, to test its mechanism.

 02 – Channel 4 takes to the air in Britain.

-05 – Legendary French comedic actor Jacques Tati dies in Paris.
+05 – Legendary French comedic actor Jacques Tati dies in Paris, aged 75.

 10 – President Leonid Brezhnev (75), Soviet leader for the past 18 years, dies of a heart attack.
 The Kremlin obituary hails him as a “true continuer of Lenin’s great cause and an ardent champion of peace and Communism”, whose name will live forever.

 11 – NASA launches the space shuttle Columbia from Cape Canaveral.
 Aboard are a four-man crew and two commercial satellites for launching.

 22 – President Reagan decides to employ 100 MX intercontinental ballistic missiles in Wyoming.

 29 – 90 people die after a car bomb explodes in a Damascus suburb in Syria.

 02 – Dr Barney B. Clark (61) is the recipient of first artificial heart implant, at University of Utah Medical Center in Salt Lake City.

 02 – 09 – Storms and floods in the American Midwest kill 22 and cause $600 million in damage.